Anger management: Raymond Novaco

 Works from Raymond Novaco in the 1970s have contributed to many of the recent ideas on the management of anger.
 These ideas have led to the implementation of different anger management programs.
 Novaco stressed the importance of looking at the situations that led up to the anger in order to have control over the anger.
 He stated that anger is an emotional response to situations, and that anger occurs in three modalities, either cognitive, somaticaffective or behavioral.
 After discovering the anger, there should be discussion and self-examination in order to relieve the anger.
 This process was thought to help the client identify the situations that lead to anger and deal with the anger depending on the step that the anger is occurring in.
 The client is able to use different relaxation skills to reduce their anger before it advances.

 Benefits

-The benefits of undergoing anger management brings around the successful reduction in anger and violent outbursts.
-Personal relationships that have been previously strained by a high level of aggression may undergo improvement.
-Professionally, workplace relationships have a similar outcome that are beneficial to an individual's career and personal sense of satisfaction.
-Legally, continued attendance to anger management programs, mandated or not, can be seen as a sign of good faith.
-For incarcerated individuals, an earlier parole time can be the result of good behavior learned from anger management classes.
-From an emotional standpoint, reducing the internal level of anger results in a decrease in stress and an increase in overall happiness as a result.

-From a medical standpoint, physical illnesses also improve from positive emotional and behavioral changes.
 Anger management style and overall level of anger has been associated with both acute and chronic pain sensitivity.
-Blood pressure is another physiological aspect effected by anger, with increased levels of anger being correlated with higher blood pressure.
+Blood pressure is another physiological aspect affected by anger, with increased levels of anger being correlated with higher blood pressure.
 The implications of an effect on blood pressure for overall health is made evident by the link between high blood pressure and the increased risk of cardiovascular disease.
 An increase in the immune system's efficacy has also been observed as a result of the increased level of relaxation.
-Successful anger management could also lead to an overall longer life span due to the decrease in reckless behavior and violent altercations.